Let’s dive into our favorite ways to make cold brew coffee using an Aeropress.

 It was a small affair but it gave birth to what is now known as the World Aeropress Championship and is held every year showcasing some of the best recipes.
 With the regional events taking place in more than 60 countries before the best ones meet at the final.
 That means Aeropress brewing is a serious matter and this small gadget can produce amazing results.

 Aeropress is also known for its versatility.
-While it can be used to brew a filter coffee, you can also make a stronger concentrate which resembles an espresso shot.
+While it can be used to brew a filter coffee, you can also make a stronger concentrate that resembles an espresso shot.

 Iced Coffee vs Cold Brew